Australian rules football in Queensland: Women's leagues

+Junior

 Clubs

 There are two fully professional football clubs in Queensland, the Brisbane Lions and the Gold Coast Suns who both play in the main national league, the Australian Football League (AFL).
 They also play (with reserve teams) in the interstate competition North East Australian Football League.
 Other teams from the region that take part of it are Aspley, Redland and Southport.

 The main competition of Queensland, Queensland Australian Football League, has 9 teams participating of it.

 Representative Sides

 Men's

 The Queensland state team, known as the "Maroons" has played interstate representative matches against all other Australian states, as well as selecting State of Origin teams as both Queensland.
 Queensland's last open appearance was in the 1988 Adelaide Bicentennial Carnival where it lost to Tasmania.
 In 1993 the after taking over as governing body the AFL Commission merged Queensland with the Northern Territory to create a composite side before disbanding it altogether.

 Queensland debuted in 1884 at Queens Park following pressure from rugby members of the QFA to play annual representative matches and the result was a drawn series against New South Wales.
 After rugby split from the QFA and held its annual NSW vs QLD matches, the team did not regularly compete however in 1888 and 1890 suffered humiliating defeats at the hands of the first visiting Victorian teams.
 Following this, Queensland was reluctant to compete against the stronger states, and resumed tests with NSW until the Jubilee Australasian Football Carnival in 1908.
 Queensland sent a team to carnival performing a stirring aboriginal war cry prior to its matches against New Zealand however the team performed poorly, failing to win a game.
 Its carnival record since has been poor, and it has never won a senior carnival in either division.